BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

-Let's say you have an :math:`m \times n` matrix :math:`\mtxA` and an integer :math:`d,` and you want to compute a sketch of :math:`\mtxA` that has rank :math:`\min\{d, \operatorname{rank}(\mtxA)\}.` Here's a two-question hueristic for choosing the best sketching operator RandBLAS can offer.
+Let's say you have an :math:`m \times n` matrix :math:`\mtxA` and an integer :math:`d,` and you want to compute a sketch of :math:`\mtxA` that has rank :math:`\min\{d, \operatorname{rank}(\mtxA)\}.` Here's a two-question heuristic for choosing the best sketching operator RandBLAS can offer.

   Q1.
 Is :math:`\mtxA` sparse?
     If so, use a dense operator.